-The Pharmacy student contact at the Financial Aid Office is Carrie Glenn (cmglenn@umich.edu).
+Pharmacy students should contact the Office of Financial Aid at financial.aid@umich.edu.
 The Pharmacy student contact at the College of Pharmacy is Eileen F. Brussolo (efc@umich.edu).

 The Office of Financial Aid (OFA) administers financial aid programs and assists students with budgeting.
 Federal grant support is awarded based on financial need.
 Students may take advantage of financial counseling services even if they are not receiving aid.
 Emergency and/or short-term loans are available to students for educationally-related expenses.